Korean, Edit

 3. Biopolymers (macromolecules)

-⑵ Polymer Formation: All polymers are made through dehydration reactions (water is produced) of monomers
+⑵ Formation of Polymers: All polymers are made through dehydration reactions (water is produced) of monomers.

-⑶ Polymer Degradation: Polymers are broken down into monomers through hydrolysis
+⑶ Degradation of Polymers: Polymers are broken down into monomers through hydrolysis.

 4. Biopolymer 1.
 Carbohydrates (polysaccharide) = (CH2O)n